neox5/snp/README.md

 ```
 ## Working with Repository Snapshots

-Snapshots were generated with [snap](https://github.com/neox5/snap).
+Snapshots were generated with [snp](https://github.com/neox5/snp).

-**Rules for working with snap.txt:**
+**Rules for working with snp.txt:**

-- snap.txt is a READ-ONLY reference document
+- snp.txt is a READ-ONLY reference document
-- DO NOT modify snap.txt directly
+- DO NOT modify snp.txt directly
-- DO NOT create updated versions of snap.txt
+- DO NOT create updated versions of snp.txt
 - Changes must target actual source files in their original locations
-- User will regenerate snap.txt by running snap after changes
+- User will regenerate snp.txt by running snp after changes

-**How to use snap.txt:**
+**How to use snp.txt:**

 1. File index is at the top with line ranges
 2. Each file section starts with # filepath